Sulfites in Wine

 - Wines with higher sugar content tend to need added sulfur to prevent secondary fermentation of the remaining sugar.

-- Red wine grapes contain additional natural preservatives-such as tannins from the grape skins-so is more stable.
+- Red wine grapes contain additional natural preservatives-such as tannins from the grape skins-so red wine is more stable.
 Red wine tannins contain high levels of polyphenols, which act as natural antioxidants.